 outcome

-Outcome variable, also called the response variable or the dependent variable; the variable that must be predicted.
-The value will be evaluated in select() and thus supports the tidyselect language.
-In case of classification prediction, this variable will be coerced to a factor.
+Outcome variable, also called the response or dependent variable; the variable to be predicted.
+The value is evaluated using dplyr::select() and therefore supports the tidyselect language.

 predictors

-Explanatory variables, also called the predictors or the independent variables; the variables that are used to predict outcome.
-These variables will be transformed using as.double() (factors will be transformed to characters first).
-This value defaults to everything() and supports the tidyselect language.
+Explanatory variables, also called the predictors or independent variables; the variables used to predict outcome.
+This argument supports the tidyselect language and defaults to everything().

 training_fraction

-Fraction of rows to be used for training, defaults to 75%.
-The rest will be used for testing.
-If given a number over 1, the number will be considered to be the required number of rows for training.
+Fraction of rows to be used for training, defaults to 0.75.
+The remaining rows are used for testing.

 strata